BraedenQ/it350/README.md

 IT350 Project

+NOTE!
+You need to update your database now becuase I switched it over to the database we will be using.
+Also it directs you to the login page first.
+In order for the application to work correctly you will need to go to clinic.com/index.php or localhost/index.php

 You need to use the test.sql file to load the sample database that I created.
 You can do this by running 'mysql -u root -p test < test.sql